 The heart contains four valves that ensure that blood can flow in the correct direction, thus preventing backward leakage.

 When one or more of these valves don’t function properly, blood flow is disrupted, which can cause a variety of symptoms.

-Three main problems cause valve disease:
+Two main problems occur with valve disease:

-It’s possible to have valve disease for years without experiencing any noticeable symptoms.
+It is possible to have valve disease for years without experiencing any noticeable symptoms.
 For many people, being diagnosed with a heart murmur during a routine physical is one of the first signs that they have a valve problem.

 As valve disease progresses, it often causes symptoms that are similar to those caused by heart failure, such as:

-If you have valve disease, your treatment plan depends on the underlying cause of the problem, the severity of your condition, and how quickly the disease seems to be progressing.
+If you have valve disease, your treatment depends on the underlying cause of the problem, the severity of your condition, and how quickly the disease seems to be progressing.